mdeff/paper-cryoem-orientation-recovery/reviews.md

 At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in a simplified cryo-EM setting.
 We see the applicability of the method to a wider range of data and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution; we provide some pointers for this in Section 4.

+### Working notes

+We have preliminary results about transfer to unseen proteins.
+Could include, but decided against because they were not as robust as the other experiments.
+Would you see it as an improvement if we included them?
+In the Appendix?
+TODO baselines / benchmark to SOTA: either done, either why not.
+No experimental or real data because there wouldn't be true orientations to compare to.
+Such a comparison would require an entirely different evaluation pipeline, which we see as a separate contribution left for future work.

 ## 2021-08-04 Preliminary reviews

 * Reviewer RNam: Rating: 5 / Confidence: 5